-- (1) Telephone call must be made immediately, or as soon as practically possible to a CPA; and - (2) Written report must be filed with a CPA within 36 hours of receiving the information.
-The CPA will either be the Department of Children & Family Services (DCFS) or the local law enforcement.
-Generally, SCARs are filed with DCFS if the alleged perpetrator is in the home, and if the allegations involve an out-of-home perpetrator (e.g., employee), the SCARs are filed with local law enforcement (e.g., LAPD).
+- (I) Telephone call must be made immediately, or as soon as practically possible to a CPSA; and - Written report must be filed with a CPA within 36 hours of receiving the information.
+The CPSA will either be the Department of Children & Family Services (DCFS) or the local law enforcement agency.
+Generally, SCARs are filed with DCFS if the alleged perpetrator is in the home, and if the allegations involve an out-of-home perpetrator (e.g.: employee), the SCARs are filed with local law enforcement (e.g.: LAPD).
+However, the CPSA, not the mandated reporter, is responsible for ensuring that the report gets to the appropriate agency (P.C. section 11165.9)